Entropy stable reduced order modeling of nonlinear conservation laws: Entropy conservative hyper-reduction

 \subsection{Hyper-reduction algorithm and target space}

-In this work, we utilize the greedy algorithm for computing empirical cubature points and weights from \cite{an2008optimizing, hernandez2017dimensional}, which is described in Algorithm~\ref{alg:hr}.
-Let $\bm{V}_{\rm target}$ be some matrix whose columns span some target space of functions to be integrated, and let $\bm{w}_{\rm target}$ denote some reference target weights.
+In this work, we utilize the greedy algorithm for computing empirical cubature points and weights from \cite{an2008optimizing, hernandez2017dimensional}, which is described in Algorithm~\ref{alg:hr}. \rnote{Because we assume a fixed reduced basis in time, we compute a single set of empirical cubature points prior to the simulation and use those same points over the entire duration of the simulation.} Let $\bm{V}_{\rm target}$ be some matrix whose columns span some target space of functions to be integrated, and let $\bm{w}_{\rm target}$ denote some reference target weights.
 The algorithm approximates $\bm{V}_{\rm target}^T\bm{w}_{\rm target}$ by $\bm{V}_{\rm target}\LRp{\mathcal{I},:}^T\bm{w}$.
 The index set is constructed in a greedy fashion by selecting the row index of $\bm{V}_{\rm target}$ which is most positively parallel to the residual, then computing the weight vector which minimizes the residual through a (non-negative) least squares solve.
 The iteration terminates when the norm of the residual is smaller than some user-defined tolerance $tol$.
 In this work, we utilize an $N$-mode POD basis, and $tol$ is determined by the singular values of the associated snapshot matrix.
 Suppose there are $M$ total singular values of the snapshot matrix; then, we define $tol$ as

 Algorithm~\ref{alg:hr} requires both $\bm{V}_{\rm target}$ and $\bm{w}_{\rm target}$ as inputs.
 For all numerical experiments, we set $\bm{w}_{\rm target} = \Delta x \bm{1}$ and set $\bm{V}_{\rm target}$ to be the span of products of POD functions $\bm{V}$, such that